 In addition to this important biomarker research, BHC is also collaborating as a key partner on a number of grants that have been awarded or submitted to the National Institutes of Health including one for FM and four for ME/CFS.

-Our patient army is participating in four Fibromyalgia clinical trials including one for young FM patients.
+Currently, BHC research participants are involved in four Fibromyalgia clinical trials including one for young FM patients.